Steps for developing CORBA C++ client applications

 d.
 Using the FactoryFinder Object to Get a Factory

-CORBA client applications get object references to CORBA objects from factories.
+CORBA client applications get object references to CORBA objects from factories.e.
+Using Factory to Get a CORBA Object

 To use factories, the CORBA client application must be able to locate the factory it needs.
 The FactoryFinder object serves this purpose.